Academic Programs

 About the Degree Program

-The undergraduate program enables students to concentrate in any one or more of the four main subfields of anthropology: archaeology, biological anthropology, cultural anthropology, or linguistic anthropology, taking both theoretical and applied courses.
+The undergraduate program enables students to concentrate in any one or more of the four main subfields of anthropology (archaeological anthropology, biological anthropology, cultural anthropology, or linguistic anthropology) through both theoretical and applied courses.

-Our majors graduate with critical thinking skills and a strong grasp of interdisciplinary potential as well as hands-on experience in lab, field, or community outreach work.
+Our majors graduate with critical thinking skills and a strong grasp of interdisciplinary potential as well as hands-on experience in lab, field, and/or community outreach work.

 Bachelor of Innovation in Museum Practice and Heritage Management